-Just recently there was a guy who claimed to have seen bigfoot up in northern Minnesota, near Duluth.
-Now people are starting to see mermaids off the shore of Minnesota!
-Ok, it's a statue of a mermaid, it's still a very cool site to see regardless, and she sits only about 3.5 miles off the shore of Minnesota.
+Plenty of people claim to see Bigfoot roaming the woods of Minnesota.
+Now people are starting to see mermaids!
+Ok, it's a statue of a mermaid.
+It's still a very cool site to see regardless, and she sits only about 3.5 miles off the shore of Minnesota.

 The statue is way up north, east of International Falls, in Rainy Lake.
 Technically the statue is in Canada based on the line that cuts the lake in half.